Revelation Chapter 16

 Mankind has been warned of what would happen if they “worshipped the beast and his image, and receive his mark in his forehead, or in his hand.
 The same shall drink of the wine of the wrath of God, which is poured out without mixture [undiluted with mercy] into the cup of His indignation” (Revelation 14:9-10).

 Many will be surprised that they are receiving this plague for they have been thoroughly deceived by Satan, but it is just the first taste of what is coming.
 They had ample evidence and opportunity in order to avoid this and the following plagues, just as Pharaoh and the people of Egypt had ample evidence, but they would not listen to God’s messengers.
-The people in the last days, like the Egyptians, will harden their hearts and refuse to repent.
+The people in the last days will be much like the Egyptians were.
 Many will be saying to themselves in that day, “The harvest is past, the summer is ended, and we are not saved” (Jeremiah 8:20).
 Despair has taken hold of them!
 But the door of mercy and salvation still remains open for those who will call upon the LORD.
 “Call upon Me (God) in the day of trouble: I will deliver you, and thou shalt glorify Me” (Psalm 50:15).
 The door of mankind’s probation has not been shut yet.

 O, I wish I could write with the pathos worthy of what this will mean to those who come to this point in time!
 God, who wants all men to be saved, must put an end to sin and sinners.
 This first plague will be but the beginning, when God will be doing “His work, His strange work; and bring to pass His act, His strange act” (Isaiah 28:21).